List of Bobobo-bo Bo-bobo characters: Halekulani

 Halekulani (ハレクラニ) is the last and the strongest of Czar Baldy Bald's Chrome Dome Empire Big 4.
 He is the owner of the Holy Guacamole Land amusement park.
 His main attack style is the Fist of Gorgeousness.
 This involves the control and manipulation of all monetary items, from coins to paper money to precious jewels.
 One of the most devastating of these attacks include wrapping his opponent with paper bills to transform them into what they are worth.
 He can also send opponents into a world based on the board game sugoroku and power up his "Gorgeous Shinken"(ゴージャス 真拳 Super Fist of Gorgeousness in the dub) abilities by fusing with the many precious gems he can collect all over his armor.
-His personality is more realistic then the rest of the Big 4, not making a big deal of the intruders and giving the impression of a bored trillionaire.
+His personality is more realistic than the rest of the Big 4, not making a big deal of the intruders and giving the impression of a bored trillionaire.
 He even begins to doze off as Bo-bobo and his allies struggle to reach him to fight.
 He has been shown to be cruel as he told a soldier to make the slaves work harder till they made a millions worth of money.
 He is obsessed with money, even to the point he can insane saying money repeatedly in a crazed stance.

 He later becomes a key ally in the fight against the Reverse Maruhage Empire after losing to Crimson and LOVE in the new emperor playoffs.
 Halekulani mentions he was a man with a difficult choice 20 years ago, a man named Czar Baldy-Bald the 4th decided to help him by giving him what would define his life.
 During those years, he eventually got bored and left the Empire.
 Halekulani eventually returned to his boring career as head of Holy Guacamole amusement park and find a future friend in Bo-bobo.
 Halekulani manipulates his money much like how Gaara from Naruto manipulates his sand, using his own will.
 He also makes his first appearance bathing in money.